 “Biggest lobbying operation I’ve seen for a long time.
 They started early and worked hard.”

 Among the big lawyer names working for Uber: Robert Miller (no relation to Hillco’s Miller), a partner at Locke Lord and one of Austin’s top lobbyists.
+He declined to comment for this story and referred questions to the company.

 “We don’t discuss proprietary information,” Travis Considine, an Uber spokesman, said in an email.

-Considine did provide a company issued statement: “It is time to move beyond the inconsistent regulations across the state that stand in the way of transportation innovation and adopt a consistent, commonsense law focused on safety and access to new technology.
+Considine did provide a company issued statement: “It is time to move beyond the inconsistent regulations across the state that stand in the way of transportation innovation and adopt a consistent, common-sense law focused on safety and access to new technology.
 A statewide solution would allow Uber to expand across the state of Texas and help to bring greater economic opportunity and access to safe, reliable transportation for more Texans.”

-For his part, Hillco’s Miller said he was reminded of earlier years when Republicans, who control the Texas Legislature, cherished the notion of local control.
+For his part, Hillco’s Miller said he was reminded of earlier years when Republicans, who control the Texas legislature, cherished the notion of local control.
 That mantra has since become obsolete, he said, in the wake of the oil and gas and the ride-hailing companies’ efforts to stop individual cities and towns from setting their own rules, which could reduce corporate revenues.

 “No one has used those two words, ‘local control,’ more than Republicans, but that was yesterday.
 Today, it’s ‘too much local control,’” Miller said.
 “This win [for Uber and Lyft] captures in a perfect way the spirit of what’s taking place.”